-On average, listings lease in the $30's per square foot per year.
-The Glendale submarket is going through a a rise in rates.
-In the last 3 months, the median rate went up $2 per sqft per year.
+Most listings are in the $30's per square foot per year.
+The Glendale submarket is experiencing a an increase in rates.
+In the last 3 months, the median rate increased $2 per sqft per year.
 That's a 7% increase in rent.

-Compared to the rest of the Denver Metro market, the Glendale submarket has greater rates, and you'll have to negotiate above asking rent to be in this hot submarket.
+Compared to the rest of the Denver Metro market, the Glendale region has higher rates, and you'll have to negotiate above asking rent to be in this hot submarket.

-In the last 90 days, 6 listings have been posted online, which means leases might be leasing quickly.
+In the last 90 days, 6 listings have come on the market, which means listings might be going fast.
 You'll want to be prepared to make an offer immediately.
 There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

 The standard measurement for office space in this area is around 2,200 sqft.
-Most buildings in this market are close to 14 floors.
-Most buildings in this region were built in 1980 and are Class B.
+Most buildings in this market are close to 14 stories.
+Most buildings in this market were built in 1980 and are Class B.